Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 It can be useful to know if a redirect is still being used so that you can keep it or delete it.
 Old redirects that are no longer used should be removed to avoid any possibility of a conflict or redirect loop.

-You can set the level of information that is logged, whether information is anonymized for GDPR compliance, and how long logs are kept for.
+You can set the level of information that is logged, whether the information is anonymized for GDPR compliance, and how long are the logs kept for.

 Enabling Redirect Logs

 To get started, go to Redirects in the All in One SEO menu and then click on the Settings tab.

 Scroll down until you see the Logs section.

 To log all redirects, click on the Redirect Logs toggle.

 You can then set how long logs are kept for using the drop down to the right of Redirect Logs.